Pharmacy Education Program

 Program Details

-- 5 weeks, from early July to early August
+- The program is five weeks, starting in early July and ending in early August

-- No additional cost to participate in PEP within collaboration with the Early Start Program
+- There is no additional cost to participate in PEP within collaboration with the Early Start Program

 - PEP will pay the remaining cost for Purdue’s Early Start Program after all aid and scholarships have been applied for students who are first generation or low-income.
 This includes tuition, fees, housing and a meal plan consisting of 13 meals per week throughout the program.
 This makes the PEP program and Early Start Program free for first generation or low-income students.